Herr-visanovich/Hangman-terminal-game/README.md

-# Hangman-terminal-game
+# Hangman Terminal Game
-An Hangman game to play on the terminal.

-By running HangMan.java, this Java program implements the classic HangMan game, where one player thinks of a word, and another player attempts to guess the word letter by letter.
+Hangman-terminal-game is a Java program that implements the classic Hangman game to play on the terminal.
+It provides an interactive experience where one player thinks of a word, and another player attempts to guess the word letter by letter.
+Was developed as a practice project to enhance programming skills and prepare for an exam.
+It was specifically designed to utilize arrays of reference types as part of the learning process.

-The game requires player 1 to write the word and then the program outputs a certain number of lines, avoiding player 2 to read the original word.
-As incorrect guesses accumulate, the number of lives decrements by 1 (default value is 4).
+## How to Play

+To play the game, simply compile and run the `HangMan.java` file.
+The program will prompt the first player to input a word, which will be hidden from the second player.
+The second player will then begin guessing letters of the word.
+The program will display a certain number of dashes representing each letter of the word, and as the second player makes correct guesses, the corresponding dashes will be replaced with the guessed letters.

+## Features

+- **Classic Hangman Gameplay:** Enjoy the traditional Hangman gameplay where one player guesses a word based on letters provided by another player.
-The goal is for the guessing player to decipher the hidden word before the lives counter reaches 0.
+- **Limited Attempts:** The guessing player has a limited number of attempts (lives) to guess the word correctly.
+Each incorrect guess decrements the number of lives by 1.

-Since this is a program developed for practicing my skills and preparing for an exam, and i wanted to practice with array of reference type, the word is encrypted as an array of Strings each of length 1, initially set to be all "-".
+- **Word Encryption:** The word to be guessed is encrypted as an array of strings, each initially set to "-", allowing the guessing player to uncover the word gradually.

-@author Andrea Visani
+## Author

+This Hangman Terminal Game was developed by Andrea Visani.

+## License

+See the [LICENSE](LICENSE) file for more details.

+Enjoy playing Hangman in the terminal and have fun deciphering the hidden word!